Background

 #> 0.004709 0.026168 0.066095 0.160335 0.169575 1.000000

 Once the AFVs have been added to edges, they can be calculated for the observations and (if relevant) prediction sites.
 The AFV for any site is equivalent to the AFV of the edge it resides on.
 If there are multiple sites on a single edge feature, their AFVs will be equal.
 Also note that when the AFV for the \(i\)th site is zero, the covariance between data collected at the \(i\)th site and every other site will also be zero.
-For more on additive function values, see Ver Hoef and Peterson (2010) and E. Peterson and Ver Hoef (2010).
+For more on additive function values, see Ver Hoef & Peterson (2010) and Peterson & Ver Hoef (2010).

 The afv_sites function is used to create an AFV column in a list of observed and prediction sites.
 The inputs include: